Data Studio

-Looker Studio, formerly Google Data Studio, is an online tool for converting data into customizable, informative reports and dashboards.
+Data Studio (formerly Google Data Studio and Looker Studio) is an online tool for converting data into customizable, informative reports and dashboards.
 Looker Studio was announced by Google on March 15, 2016 as part of the enterprise Google Analytics 360 suite, and a free version was made available for individuals and small teams in May 2016.

 Rebranding

 In June 2019, Google acquired data analytics company Looker for $2.6 billion to "help its customers analyze their data in a consistent way".
 The acquisition was completed in February 2020.

 Initially, Google Data Studio and Looker operated as separate products within Google.
 Google Data Studio's offering was a simple, low-cost, and easy way to connect data sources and create dashboards, while Looker offered a more enterprise-focused solution with robust support for transformations and permissions.

 In October 2022, however, Google announced the rebranding of Google Data Studio to Looker Studio.
 This announcement was made at Cloud Next 2022, Google's virtual user conference.
 At the conference, Google stated that Looker is set to become the name for all Google Cloud Business Intelligence products.
 This name change was also accompanied by more updates including key security and management services, integration with Google Sheets, and more visualization tools.
 Google also launched a new tier offering, Looker Studio Pro, with enhanced features for enterprise team collaboration and management.

+In April 2026 Google undid the rebranding to call it just Data Studio.